Intro to Mesh Integrity

 Common Causes & Prevention

-Cancelled vs Finalized Operations - Always cancel failed extrusions properly
+Cancelled vs Finalized Operations - Always cancel failed extrusions / operations properly by finalizing them and then CTRL+Z to undo them

-Mirror Modifier Problems - Creates internal faces with extrude operations
+Mirror Modifier Problems - Creates internal faces with extrude operations, ensure clipping is enabled.

 Tools & Solutions